-Summary: Closely held small businesses with middle-income employees may use a HRA to cover out-of-pocket medical costs as one of the easiest ways to cut 2018 taxes at minimal administrative and setup cost.
-(This is not a strategy for sole proprietors or partners).
+Summary: Small businesses with middle-income employees may use a Health Reimbursement Arrangement (HRA) to help cover out-of-pocket medical costs or individual insurance premiums as one of the easiest ways to cut 2018 taxes at minimal administrative and setup cost.

-While each small business benefit plan has its own rules and limitations, this blog post attempts to summarize the three basis steps required to run a successful small business Health Reimbursement Arrangement.
+While each small business benefit plan has its own rules and limitations, this blog post attempts to summarize the three basic steps required to run a successful small business Health Reimbursement Arrangement.

-Step 1 Design and Document – Employers are mostly free to design employee benefit plans to their liking, and IRS gives much latitude with relatively few restrictions.2 There are three types of HRAs used by small businesses; the differences are not discussed here.3 General requirements for an HRA are listed here.
-Firms like mine that provide small business employee benefit support generally keep a library of plan designs available for a wide range of employers.
+Step 1 Design and Document – Employers are free to design employee health benefit plans to their liking, and IRS gives much latitude with relatively few restrictions.2 There are three types of HRAs used by small businesses; the differences are not discussed here.3 General requirements for an HRA are listed here.
+Advisers like Freedom Benefits that offer small business employee benefit support generally keep a library of plan designs available for a range of employer needs.
 In almost all cases an employee benefit plan should be documented in writing both as an IRS requirement and a good business practice.
 Design and setup through Freedom Benefits can be handled as an inexpensive short term engagement typically involving a few emails and telephone calls.

-Step 2 Account for the Expenses – As employees incur health care expenses that can be reimbursed on a tax-free basis, it is important to have an efficient system to manage the required record keeping for what is called an “accountable plan” with maximum tax benefits and minimal risk of adjustment upon audit.
-I typically recommend a cell-phone based app that is integrated with the employer’s accounting system.
+Step 2 Account for the Expenses – As employees incur health care expenses that can be reimbursed on a tax-free basis, it is important to have an efficient accounting system to manage the required record keeping for what is called an “accountable plan” with maximum tax benefits and minimal risk of adjustment upon audit.
+I typically recommend a cell-phone based application that is integrated with the employer’s benefits adviser.
 The expense reimbursement reports are typically reviewed and approved by the health plan manager (an accountant outside of the employer firm of protect from HIPAA-related and other employer liability) omission for reimbursement.

 Step 3 Reimburse through Payroll – The easiest way to make tax-free reimbursements is through the payroll system.
 This is easy to set up and requires minimal extra effort and usually no other cost.